What is Political Science?

 Political Science at the University of Alaska Fairbanks

-Our faculty have depth in their fields, breadth in their research, and pursue multiple interdisciplinary interests.
-Courses are offered in the traditional fields of international and comparative politics, American government, political theory, public policy, and public law.
-The department also offers classes in environmental policy and politics, Native American studies, the politics of science, and women’s studies.
+Our faculty have expertise in their respective fields, and all have multiple interdisciplinary research interests.
+Faculty research has been funded by major granting agencies such as the National Science Foundation (NSF), Social Science and Humanities Research Council (Canada) and the Harry Frank Guggenheim Foundation.
+Faculty research has been published in highly recognized academic journals.
+Courses are offered in the traditional subfields of international and comparative politics, American government, political theory, public policy, and public law.
+The department also offers a number of classes in environmental policy and politics and indigenous politics.

 Feel free to contact the Political Science faculty to discuss your interests.